The Best Sydney Harbour Cruise Experiences in 2023

 Small Boat Tours

-Highlights of the Icons, Bays and Beaches tour includes:
+Highlights of the Icons, Bays and Beaches tour include:

 Sydney Harbour Hop On Hop Off Cruises

-If you want to spend a few days exploring the bays and islands of the harbour then these services are a great idea.
-They require a bit of planning and some of the stops can be reached via public ferry but these HOHO ferries let you forget about working out ferry routes and make a day on the harbour easy!
+If you want to spend a few days exploring the bays and islands of the harbour, then these services are a great idea.
+They require a bit of planning and some stops can be reached via public ferry, but these HOHO ferries allow you to forget about working out ferry routes and make a day on the harbour easy!

 The two HOHO boat services in Sydney are:

-Either of these will give you a great day our with a bit of planning.
+Either of these will give you a great day with some planning.

 There are two operators and not a lot of difference between them in service or price.
 They both stop at Circular Quay, Barangaroo, Taronga Zoo, and Watsons Bay.
 The Captain Cook service stops at Shark Island and Manly.
-The Fantsea HOHO does not include these two stops but it does include access to the Manly Fast Ferry in the price of your ticket.
+The Fantsea HOHO does not include these two stops, but it includes access to the Manly Fast Ferry in the price of your ticket.

 Whale Watching Cruises

-If you find yourself in Sydney between May and November you might like to combine your Sydney Harbour experiece with some whale watching.
+If you find yourself in Sydney between May and November, you might like to combine your Sydney Harbour experience with some whale watching.

-During the peak months there are spectacular sightings off Sydney Heads almost every day and there are a number of different cruises on offer depending on how good your sea legs are!
+During the peak months, there are spectacular sightings off Sydney Heads almost every day and there are several cruises on offer depending on how good your sea legs are!

 Our top picks for whale watching in Sydney: